-The children work in small groups for group work with Teachers or Key Persons and join together for self initiated play.
+Children work in small groups for group work with Teachers or Key Persons and join together in their classes for self initiated play.

-We recognise that you have played a very important role in your child's learning and development.
+- We recognise you have played a very important role in your child's learning and development.

-We hope that as your child prepares to start Portsdown Nursery you will continue your crucial role in helping and supporting your child in nursery.
+- We hope as your child prepares to start Portsdown Nursery you will continue your crucial role in helping and supporting your child in nursery.

-We know that you will feel more confident in entrusting your child with us if you are informed as to what your child is doing, will need and how you can support your child in settling.
+- We know you will feel more confident in entrusting your child with us if you are informed as to what your child is doing, will need in nursery and how you can support your child settling.

-Our handbook and website aim to answer questions Parents have asked us in the past about children starting Nursery.
+- Our website, handbook and leaflets aim to answer questions parents have asked us in the past about children starting Nursery.

-We are constantly trying to improve our practise so if there is anything you feel Parents would find useful to have information on, please let us know.
+- We constantly try to improve our practice, so if there is any information you feel parents would find useful, please let us know.